zenitysec/awesome-low-code/readme.md

 - [Appian](https://appian.com/) - Provides a Low Code software development platform that enables organizations to rapidly develop powerful applications.
 - [Mendix](https://mendix.com/) - The fastest and easiest high-productivity platform to create and continuously improve multi-channel applications at scale.
 - [OutSystems](https://www.outsystems.com/) - A Low Code platform that enables businesses to develop, deploy, and manage enterprise-grade apps.
-- [Now Platform (ServiceNow)](https://www.servicenow.com/now-platform.html) - Drive connected digital workflows across the enterprise, deliver modern, consumer-like experiences, and accelerate time-to-value and innovation.
+- [Now Platform (ServiceNow)](https://www.servicenow.com/now-platform.html) - Build mission-critical apps quickly, with more creators and less complexity.
+Easily scale across the enterprise to deliver experiences users love.
 - [Creator (Zoho)](https://www.zoho.com/creator/low-code-platform/) - Build applications from scratch without having to write endless lines of code.
 - [BettyBlocks](https://www.bettyblocks.com/) - The #1 No Code platform for innovation, agility and empowerment.
 Used to create mobile, business and web applications at lightning speed.
 - [APEX (Oracle)](https://apex.oracle.com/en/platform/low-code/) - A Low Code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.